Sudingphaa: Murder of Badan Chandra

 After the Burmese returned to their country, Badan Chandra, now in possession of the supreme executive power, wreaked vengeance upon his old enemies.
 Many Ahom nobles including the Queen-mother Numali Rajmao was not happy with Badan Chandra's autocratic behaviour.
 She intrigued with Dhani Borbarua and Nirbhaynarayan Borgohain to destroy Badan Chandra.
 Two sepoys from Assamese army, Rup Singh Subeder and Rahman Khan Jamadar were appointed to carry out their purpose into execution.
 The two assassins approached Badan Chandra one morning when he was rubbing his hand with clay after performing his ablutions on the riverside.
 When questioned as to the object of their visit, the two sepoys replied that it is customary for servants to come to pay respects to their masters and to persons of authority and eminence.
 Thus disarmed of all suspicion Badan Chandra continued washing in the water when Rup Singh dealt him a cut over the neck with his sabre which felled him to the ground.
-The Jamadar followed up the stroke and Badan Chandra breathed his last.
+The Jamadar followed up the stroke and Badan Chandra died.